Robert Borgatta: Mid to later works

-1970-1980—Creation Series
+1970-1980—Creation series

 The Creation Series marked departures in previous painting styles.
 During this period, he was sculpting simultaneously while painting.
-Similar to the Babcock disapproving of his evolving away from genres they preferred, years earlier John Canaday the art critic voiced similar frustration is several of his reviews of Robert's works.
-The issue of being pigeon-holed irked Robert and the dictum that one could only be defined as a painter for one style was not acceptable to him.
-Continuing to venture into new genres, he created during the early seventies “slide triptychs” where each panel of a painting would represent a greater magnification of his subject.
+Similar to the Babcock Galleries disapproving of him evolving away from genres they preferred, years earlier John Canaday the art critic had voiced similar frustration in several of his reviews of Robert's works.
+The issue of being pigeon-holed irked Robert, and the dictum that one could only be defined as a painter for one style was not acceptable to him.
+Continuing to venture into new genres, he created “slide triptychs” during the early seventies, where each panel of a painting would represent a greater magnification of his subject.
 In the egg and slide triptychs, the preliminary studies or smaller works would contain more depth of detail then the larger final works.
-The smaller water colors completed his output during this period.
+His smaller watercolours completed his output during this period.

-These significant changes in the direction of his work in terms of his paintings and his new direction into sculpting caused Robert's falling out with the Babcock Galleries—they would not show his sculpture because he was associated with their gallery as a painter and they wouldn't show the new creation paintings because these were too different from the mystical, moody abstractions and landscapes he was known for.
-Although he missed exhibiting, separating from the Babcock Galleries freed him from producing with exhibitions and sales in mind and coincided with a new direction in his work, one that proved ultimately more introspection and brought him great personal satisfaction.
+These significant changes in the direction of his work in terms of his paintings, and his new direction into sculpting, caused Robert's falling out with the Babcock Galleries.
+They would not show his sculpture because he was associated with their gallery as a painter, and they would not show the new creation paintings because these were too different from the mystical, moody abstractions and landscapes he was known for.
+Although he missed exhibiting, separating from the Babcock Galleries freed him from producing with exhibitions and sales in mind, and coincided with a new direction in his work, one that proved ultimately more introspection and brought him great personal satisfaction.
 A counterbalance to reduced exhibiting was the ability to work as he wished.